Grrrolf/Test/test.rst

    ============   =====
    row1           row 2
    ============   =====
-   False          Truth is somethign intersting don't you think so?
+   |left arrow|   Truth is somethign intersting don't you think so?
 But will it also wrap or not!
 I hope it does, but don't think it will.
 But it seems that it actuall does wrap?
 What's going on here!
    |left arrow|   False
    ============   =====